 Bird poop scam

 Bird poop scammers scam tourists into thinking they have bird poop on their shoulders when it's actually white paste they throw on you when you're not paying attention.
 Then, someone else comes trying to clean you up but also pickpocket you at the same time.
-Don't fall for this kind of "help" unless it's an emergency.

 Is Sydney safe to travel alone